Laguna Beach Water Polo Coaches

 12U Boys Coach

 Forest Holbrook grew up in Southern California playing for SET Water Polo Club in Lake Forest and playing for El Toro High School.
 Forest first made his mark in Laguna Beach as an Ocean Lifeguard where he worked from 2002 to 2004.
 During his time lifeguarding, Forest worked with the Junior Guard Program where he found his passion working with students.
 Forest went on to teach high school History and served as the Aquatics Director of Glendale High School (CA) from 2009 to 2013.
 At Glendale High School, he coached both the boys and girls varsity water polo and swim teams placing 2nd in CIF Finals in 2012 and winning a CIF Championship in 2013.
-Forest currently lives in North Laguna and is the Assistant Principal of Sowers Middle School in Huntington Beach, CA. During his summer break, Forest acts as the Director of Ocean Adventure Program, based out of Newport Beach.
-This is Forest's second year with Laguna Beach Water Polo and he couldn't be more excited to be working with our 10U teams.
+Forest currently lives in North Laguna and is the Principal of Moffett Elementary School in Huntington Beach, CA. During his summer break, Forest acts as the Director of Ocean Adventure Program, based out of Newport Beach.
+This is Forest's third year with Laguna Beach Water Polo and he couldn't be more excited to be working with our 10U teams.

 12U Girls Coach